evan-kinney/macos-extensions/README.md

 ## What's Included

-### Open in Visual Studio Code
+### Open in GitHub Desktop

-Right-click any file or folder in Finder → "Quick Actions" → "Open in Visual Studio Code"
+Right-click any folder in Finder → "Quick Actions" → "Open in GitHub Desktop"

 ### Open in IntelliJ IDEA CE